TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project.md

 Using variables, functions, and conditionals in Python, students will create an Oregon Trail game.

 ## Overview
 We will be recreating Oregon Trail!
 The goal is to travel from NYC to Oregon (2000 miles) by Dec 31st.
-However the trail is arduous.
+However, the trail is arduous.
 Each day costs you food and health.
 You can hunt and rest, but you have to get there before winter!

 ## Details
 ### Behavior
-* Player starts in NYC on 03/01 with 2,000 miles to go, 500lbs of food, 5 health and Player must get to Oregon by 12/31
+* Player starts in NYC on 03/01 with 2,000 miles to go, 500lbs of food, and 5 health.
+* The player must get to Oregon by 12/31
-* at the beginning of the game, user is asked name
+* At the beginning of the game, user is asked their name.
-* each turn player is asked what they should choose, player can type in the following: `travel`, `rest`, `hunt`, `status`, `help`, `quit`
+* Each turn, the player is asked what action they choose, where the player can type in the following: `travel`, `rest`, `hunt`, `status`, `help`, `quit`
-* players health randomly decreases 2 times during the month
+* The player's health randomly decreases 2 times during the month.
 * `travel`: moves you randomly btween 30-60 miles and takes 3-7 days
 * `rest`: increases health 1 level (up to 5) and takes 2-5 days
 * `hunt`: adds 100lbs of food and takes 2-5 days